 - Sale date and time

 - Sale price at the time of sale (average market value - e.g. Coinmarketcap - or exact market value of the respective exchange)

-- Calculation method (In Austria is FIFO standard and compulsory, as long as acquisition time and costs are not completely documented.
+- Calculation method (In Austria is FIFO standard and compulsory, as long as acquisition time and costs are not completely documented - otherwise also LIFO or HIFO (optimized) is allowed.
 In Germany, FIFO is obligatory under section 23 (1) no. 2 sentence 3 dEStG.)

 What's the best way to go?